pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 #### Breakpoint the Drawing Window

+Caution: Hey, this part doesn't work.
+We need to think about this some more.
+Please feel free to mention it to us

 To halt the Drawing and open it up inside the Pdb Python Debugger, try

     🐢? breakpoint